Skip to content

 client_version = "1.0.0"

-• client_version — Client implementation version.
+• client_version — The client implementation version.
 Default: "1.0.0"

-Roots Capability [mcp.client.roots]
+Roots Capabilities [mcp.client.roots]

 toml